Hornbill-Docs/hdoc-guide/hdoc-guide/getting-started/partner-edits.md

     ```bash
     npm install hdoc-tools -g
     ```
    Depending on your local operating system permissions, you may need to run the command as the root user.
 This installs the package globally to your Node.js installation, making the `hdoc` CLI tool available for you to use.
-Its generally a good idea to use local administrator rights if installing node modules globally does not work for you
+If installing node modules globally does not work for you, use local administrator rights.

 ## Cloning Document Repository
-Run GitHub Desktop and add repository using the '''Clone Repository...''' option om GitHub desktop.
-Once cloned, Open project in VS Code and edit as required.
-You can use all of the usual Git features to manage and commit to your changes, and use GitHub Desktop to push change sets back into the Master Repository as required.
+Open GitHub Desktop and add a repository using the '''Clone Repository...''' option.
+Once cloned, open the project in VS Code and edit as required.
+You can use all of the usual Git features to manage and commit your changes, and use GitHub Desktop to push change sets back into the master repository as required.

 :::note
 Please remember to always validate your documentation before committing changes.
 In VS Code, open a terminal and simply type `hdoc validate' and your document will be checked for spelling, link integrity, missing pages, missing images and so on.